-The burden of self-consciousness is best lifted by becoming conscious of a purpose bigger than the self
+To free yourself from the burden of self-consciousness, become conscious of a purpose bigger than the self

 Self-consciousness can be a big burden for many people.
-When they interact with others, especially in public settings, they are choked by their self-consciousness: “I am too fat; I am not fluent enough while speaking; I am not smart enough …”
+When they interact with others, especially in public settings, they are choked by their self-consciousness: “I stutter; I have low IQ; I weigh too much.”

 We all are finite beings; naturally, we have some limitations.
 While being conscious of our limitations may be functionally necessary, being conscious only of our limitations can be psychologically damaging.
 Such self-consciousness becomes like a heavy burden that buries us alive, leaving us with no self-confidence or energy.

 To overcome self-consciousness, we need to get out of ourselves.
 Suppose we see someone sleep-walking near the edge of a tall terrace.
-Even if we aren’t fluent in speaking and even if we are shy about speaking in public, we will still call out loudly to warn them about the danger.
+Even if we stutter, we will still call out loudly to warn them about the danger.

 What enables us to overcome our self-consciousness?
-Consciousness of something bigger than the self – in this case, consciousness of the danger the other person is in.
+Becoming conscious of something bigger than the self – in this case, becoming conscious of the danger the other person is in.

 Gita wisdom helps us expand our consciousness by explaining that our life is meant for something bigger than ourselves – we are parts of the ultimate reality, Krishna (15.07).
-He is the omni-benevolent Lord of everyone (05.29).
+He is the omnibenevolent Lord of everyone (05.29).
 When we strive to do our various roles and responsibilities in a mood of service to him, he can empower us beyond our capacities.
-And soon, we start seeing that, despite our deficiencies and defects, we too can do some good and make a difference.
+And soon, we start seeing that, despite our deficiencies and defects, we too can do some good.